JAEYOONSUNG/DNMB/README.md

 Some of the third-party functionalities are not available for Windows machines (InterProScan).
 To download and install R, see the [R-project website](https://www.r-project.org/).
-To download and install InterProScan, see the [InterProScan website](https://github.com/ebi-pf-team/interproscan) To download and install EggNOG-mapper, see the [EggNOG]
+To download and install InterProScan, see the [InterProScan website](https://github.com/ebi-pf-team/interproscan).
+To download and install EggNOG-mapper, see the [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper).

 ## Anaylsis flow